-Law, Administration and Policy (LAP)

-Course Code LAWF 3040 Section Numbers 01, 02, and 03

-Instructor Dr Seán Donlan

-Course is open to 1L Course is required

-Semester fall Credits 3

-Days and Times at 2:30 to 3:50 p.m. (see

-- ay at 2:30 to 3:50 p.m. (

-CR (credit) or NCG (no credit given) (i.e. pass/fa ail) based on:

-25% course exercises

-Assessment Method 25% in-class activities

-25% case analysis assig

-25% legislative interpre -

-Materials on to Law in Canada, 3rd

-Wateriais Montgomery, 2023).
+Law, Administra ation and Policy (LAP) Course Code LAWF 3040 Section Numbers 01, 02, and 03 Instructor Dr Seán Donlan Course is open to 1L Course is required Semester fall Credits 3 Deux and Times Tuesday and Thursday Thursday at 2:30 to 3:50 p.m. (section 01) or Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m. (sections 02 and 03) CR (credit) or NCG (no credit given) (i.e. pass/fa ail) based on: 25% course exercises Assessment Method 25% in-class activities 25% case analysis assig nment 25% legislative interpre etation assignment Materials John Fairlie, Introductio on to Law in Canada, 3rc l edn (Toronto: Emond Materials Montgomery, 2023).
 A dditional materials will b be posted on Moodle.

-Calendar Description Students are introduced to the following: systems and institutions; sources of law; case analysis and problem-solving skills; court systems; precedent, stare decisis.
-Students examine the fundamentals of the legislative process: policy development, legislative drafting, public bill process, and statutory interpretation.
-The interaction of law and policy in the development of legislation, statutory interpretation and the work of administrative tribunals are discussed, along with the fundamentals of the administrative process: subordinate legislation, administrative institutions, forms of dispute resolution, delegation, discretion, process and judicial review.
+Students are introduce d to the following: syste ems and institutions; sources of law; case an alysis and problem-solv ing skills; court systems; precedent, sta are decisis.
+Students exa mine the fundamentals of the legislative process: policy development, legislative drafting, public bill process, and statutory interpretation.
+The interaction of law and policy in the development of legislation, statutory interpretation and the work of administrative tribunals are Calendar Description discussed, along with the fundamentals of the administrative process: subordinate legislation, administrative institutions, forms of dispute resolution, delegation, discretion, process and judicial review.
 Students make substantive law connections with other first year courses.
 The functions of the lawyer within these processes are examined, including issues of professional responsibility.
-Emphasis is placed on skill development in oral advocacy and drafting both

-Other Information legislation and private law documents.This course introduces students to the Canadian legal system.
+Emphasis is placed on skill develop ment in oral advocacy a nd drafting both legislation and private law documents.
+This course introduces students to the Canadia n legal system, including the nature, m nain sources, and author ities of Indigenous law.
 This includes learning about key legal actors and the relationship between the executive, legislative, and judicial branches of government.
-It also includes learning about the main sources of law: statutory and case law.
-In terms of common law, students will learn about the analytic method of case analysis and problem-solving.
-In terms of statutory law, students will learn about legislative process and the rules of statutory interpretation.Sections 01 and 03 will be combined.
-Students in section 91, 92, or 93 are in section 01, 02, or 03 of LAP, respectively.
+It also includes learning about the main sources of law: Other Information statutory and case law.
+In terms of common law, students will learn about the analytic met hod of case analysis and problem-solving.
+In terms of statutory law, students will learn about ut legislative process and the rules of statuto ory interpretation.
+Sections 02 and 03 will be combined.
+Students in section 91 92 or 92 r 03 of LAP, respectively i oo oi LAF, iespectively •